-ADR is a way of settling disputes without a trial, which can often be quicker and less costly.
+Commercial Alternative Dispute Resolution, or ADR, is a way of settling disputes without a trial, which can often be quicker and less costly.
 It also offers other potential benefits, including keeping the details of a dispute private and helping to preserve important business and personal relationships which could be harmed by court proceedings.

 ADR may not be suitable for every dispute, but the courts do expect that those involved in civil and commercial litigation take steps to resolve the dispute.
 The court has the power to impose sanctions – usually financial penalties – if one party to a dispute unreasonably refuses to negotiate.

 At Saunders Law, our expert commercial and civil litigation solicitors always seek to resolve disputes in the most commercial and cost-effective way.
 We are highly skilled in various methods of Alternative Dispute Resolution, including negotiation, mediation and arbitration.
 Our team also has a very strong record of success in court proceedings where ADR is not successful or is not a good fit for a client’s circumstances.

 We are a team of seasoned litigators, recognised for our advocacy skills and for tirelessly fighting our client’s corner.
 We are well-known for our high-profile work, including complex and high value commercial litigation and civil litigation cases.